 Natural Remedies for Treating Dog Hot Spots

-Now, here are 5 natural remedies and tips for taking care of your dog's hot spots at your home.
-Note that serious hot spots, even ones that are mild but continue to worsen, should always be inspected by your veterinarian.
+Now, here are 5 natural remedies and tips for taking care of your dog's hot spots at home.
+Serious or worsening hot spots should always be seen by your veterinarian.

 1. Trim the Fur Around the Hot Spot